The Lambert $W$ equation of state in light of DESI BAO: Summary and conclusions

 \section{Summary and conclusions}

 This work dealt with a comprehensive observational data analysis of the Lambert $W$ equation of state (EoS), first proposed by Saha and Bamba in 2019 \cite{Saha1}.
 Our particular interest was to constrain the two free parameters, $\theta_1$ and $\theta_2$, that appear in the Lambert $W$ EoS.
 We used latest data obtained from the Pantheon$+$ compilation of Type Ia Supernovae (SNIa), Baryon Acoustic Oscillations (BAO) measurements from the SDSS Baryon Oscillation Spectroscopic Survey (BOSS), the 6dF Galaxy Survey (6dFGS), and the first-year release of the Dark Energy Spectroscopic Instrument (DESI), and observational $H(z)$ (OHD) data, otherwise known as Cosmic Chronometers (CC), to perform a joint analysis on the $\Lambda$CDM and the Lambert $W$ models.
-We obtained the best-fit values $\theta_1=0.087$ and $\theta_1=-3.36$, which agree well with the theoretically estimated values \cite{Saha1}.
-The best-fit values for the Hubble constant $H_0$, the peak absolute magnitude $M_b$ of SNIa, and the sound horizon $r_d$ at the drag epoch are obtained, respectively, as $67.4$ km/s/Mpc, $-19.415$, and $146.0$ Mpc, consistent with recent observations.
-Moreover, the best-fit curves for the Hubble parameter $H(z)$ and the distance modulus $\mu(z)$ in the Lambert $W$ model are illustrated in Figs. \ref{fighz} and~\ref{figmuz} respectively.
+We obtained the best-fit values $\theta_1=0.087$ and $\theta_2=-3.35$, which agree well with the theoretically estimated values \cite{Saha1}.
+The best-fit values for the Hubble constant $H_0$, the peak absolute magnitude $M_b$ of SNIa, and the sound horizon $r_d$ at the drag epoch are obtained, respectively, as $67.4$ km/s/Mpc, $-19.414$, and $146.0$ Mpc, consistent with recent observations.
+As discussed in the previous section, the result reported in Ref.~\cite{refRevjcap}, $H_0 = 67.5^{+1.3}_{-1.6}~\mathrm{km\,s^{-1}\,Mpc^{-1}}$, obtained within a parameterized Hubble-function framework using a similar data set, is consistent with our estimate, providing an independent cross-check and further supporting the robustness of our findings.
+Our analysis indicates that the inferred Hubble constant is in agreement with the Planck estimate ($H_0 = 67.36 \pm 0.54~\mathrm{km\,s^{-1}\,Mpc^{-1}}$) \cite{acc5}, but shows significant tension with the SH0ES value ($H_0 = 73.04 \pm 1.04~\mathrm{km\,s^{-1}\,Mpc^{-1}}$) \cite{refh02}.
+Moreover, this Hubble tension may also persist in the SNIa+BAO+OHD data set when the Lambert $W$ equation of state in Eq.~(\ref{eq-weffz}) is adopted.
+In addition, the best-fit curves for the Hubble parameter $H(z)$ and the distance modulus $\mu(z)$ in the Lambert $W$ model are illustrated in Figs. \ref{fighz} and~\ref{figmuz} respectively.
 They show deviations from those of the $\Lambda$CDM model at higher redshifts, however, at lower redshifts, their evolutions show compatibility with those obtained in the $\Lambda$CDM model.\\

 We also tested our model with the information criteria, particularly the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC).
 The values of $\Delta AIC$ revealed that the Lambert $W$ model is statistically similar to the $\Lambda$CDM model, however, the former cannot be considered superior due to a larger set of parameters.
 However, the values of $\Delta$BIC revealed strong evidence against the Lambert $W$ model, probably because the BIC penalizes the number of free parameters more strongly compared to the AIC.
 Thus, it may be an overstatement that the Lambert $W$ model is inferior, if not superior, to the concordance $\Lambda$CDM model.\\